alf-p-steinbach/cppx-core-language/docs/README.md

 * a folder has an exporting namespace, e.g. `cppx::syntax`, that exports everything exported by the headers in that folder, and
 * the `cppx` namespace serves as a top-level catch-all exporting namespace.

-Mostly things are *defined* in a special namespace `cppx::definitions`, which client code should not use.
+Mostly things are *defined* in a special namespace `cppx::_`, which client code should not use.
 One reason for not using, is that a lot of names from the standard library are brought into this namespace.
 You may not necessarily want those standard library names colliding with something in your code.

 ### 3.1.
 The bit-level stuff.